ainc/hof-gatsby-sanity/README.md

 1. Plan out all necessary schema for development.

 2. Add schema and push to the main branch on Github before any changes are made by other users.

+3. Redeploy graphql API  (`sanity graphql deploy`)

-3. Other users should pull your schema changes before adding any new schema.
+4. Other users should pull your schema changes before adding any new schema.

-4. Continue development on the front-end accessing the already committed schema.
+5. Continue development on the front-end accessing the already committed schema.

 4.  **Learn more**